By Grace Carter

 For each position you list, include up to three bullet points describing your time there.
 You don’t need to fill up the page with every bit of your performance history.
 Select the ones you feel best showcase your experience, and that you think might carry over to helping you get the specific job for which you’re currently applying.
 If you were a high school music teacher, don’t just list this experience, describe a bit about your role and responsibilities.
 Did you implement a new program at that school that benefited the students?
 Talk about it.

 A recruiter will be interested in what kind of education you have, as they would like to know if you’re professionally trained.
 You can include your post-secondary education, even if it is not related to music, but obviously a background in music and performance will go a long way.
 List the degree you earned, the institution that awarded it to you, and the years you attended.
 Only list your high school education details if that is the highest level you have completed.
-If you’ve completed any of Soundfly’s mentored courses, definitely mention that on your résumé, and mention what you accomplished in your course session!
+If you’ve completed any of Soundfly’s premium courses, definitely mention that on your résumé, and mention what you accomplished in your course session!

 Your Achievements and Awards Section